larskaare/pienvironmentmonitor/docs/azureiot.md

   * Set "readInterval" to the period in millisecond (how often we pull the documentDB for changes)
 * Start reading documents
   * `npm start`

+At each `readInterval` the routine will list new documents/messages.

 Browsing into [Azure-documentdb-node](https://github.com/Azure/azure-documentdb-node) would be a good place to continue exploring this path using Node.js.